BradenJ6164/UGC-Examples/README.md

 # UGC-Examples
-These are the example .rbxmx files to get you started with SCP Architect UGC system. https://youtu.be/Ulwk7goVWzI
+These are the example .rbxm files to get you started with SCP Architect UGC system. https://youtu.be/Ulwk7goVWzI